cr0sd/65/readme.md

 Dependencies:

-65/65v: ncurses / pdcurses (on Windows)

-65sdl: SDL2
+ncurses SDL2

-To build using GNUMake:
+To build using GNUMake (Linux/Cygwin):

 	make

-To build SDL2 version on Windows with Cygwin:

-	cd src
-	make -f Makefile.cyg 65sdl

 To build using Ruby rake